-As a double board-certified facial plastic surgeon with 17 years of experience, Dr. Boggess has helped thousands of patients restore their youthfulness and radiance.
+As a double board-certified facial plastic surgeon in Nashville with 17 years of experience, Dr. Boggess has helped thousands of patients restore their youthfulness and radiance.
 Such experience led him to develop his signature Reflection Lift to achieve exceptional, natural-looking results tailored to each patient’s individual anatomy, concerns, and goals.

 His conservative approach using local anesthesia and light sedation results in reduced risk for complications and faster recovery compared to traditional surgery and allows patients to feel revitalized without looking ‘worked on’—all without requiring the use of general anesthesia.

 Recently, we sat down with Dr. Boggess to learn more about this personalized, customized approach to facelifts.

 Your Reflection Lift sounds too good to be true.
 How can a facelift be performed without general anesthesia?

 A facelift can absolutely be performed very safely without the use of general anesthesia.
 I’ve performed thousands of procedures in an office setting using light sedation and local anesthesia.
 In fact, I have a perfect, untarnished safety record using these anesthesia techniques!
 (See an example of a patient who had a Reflection Lift as well as eyelid surgery and fat transfer.)

 - The first option is using oral medications such as Valium by mouth to relax the patient.
 The Valium typically relaxes the patient enough that they can doze off and sleep.
 However, because this is not a general anesthesia, there may be times when the patient may be awake or aware—and that’s OK because we use local anesthetic injections to numb the areas on which we’re working so the patient is not feeling pain or discomfort during the procedure.